myokyunghan/uneven_automation/README.md

 ├── requirements.txt           # Python dependencies
 └── README.md
 ```
+---

 ## Software and Code Documentation

-### 1. System requirements
+### System requirements

 ### Operating system
-The code has been tested on the following operating systems:
+ *The code has been tested on the following operating systems:
 - Ubuntu 22.04 LTS

 ### Software dependencies